 A transfer student will be considered on the basis of their overall college record.
 Work attempted and/or completed at the two-year institutions may receive up to 64 hours of credit.
 Transfer students from four-year institutions will be evaluated on a case-by-case basis for credit.
 The final 32 hours of a degree must be taken at Campbell University.

 The classification of a student depends upon the number of hours accepted in transfer.
-A student is classified: 1)as a senior, with 98 semester hours transferred 2) as a junior, with 64 semester hours transferred 3) as a sophomore, with 24 semester hours transferred
+A student is classified as a senior with 98 semester hours transferred, a junior with 64 semester hours transferred, and a sophomore with 24 semester hours transferred.

 Home Schooled Students

 Campbell welcomes applications from home schooled students.
 Although they currently make up a small portion of the applicant pool, applications from home schooled students continue to increase.
 We recognize that your experience as a home schooled student will be somewhat different from students in traditional schools.
 We'll look at your academic record and non-academic interests and commitments within the context of your particular home school curriculum and experience.
 We understand that for many home schooled students there is not as clear a distinction between academic and non-academic activities as there might be for students in a traditional high school.